 5) Which of my family members are covered by the law?

-Under California’s permanent paid sick time law, you can take sick time to care for yourself or a child, spouse, registered domestic partner, parent, parent of a spouse or registered domestic partner, grandchild, grandparent, or sibling.
+You can take sick time to care for yourself or a child, spouse, registered domestic partner, parent, parent of a spouse or registered domestic partner, grandchild, grandparent, sibling, or a designated person of your choice.

 6) What if I already have paid leave or paid time off?